 Regular readers who read the Atlantic Odyssey Blog Posts will know that I also really enjoyed seeing & photographing the Flying Fish we saw in the warmer Atlantic waters.
 I was looking forward to the Banda Sea Cruise as I was expecting to see good numbers of Flying Fish at regular intervals: I was not disappointed.
 At this point, I have not been able to identify any of the Flying Fish that we saw, so I am using my own nicknames for the different species.

-The commonest species of Flying Fish were these Indonesian Clearwing Flying Fish.
+The commonest species of Flying Fish were the Small Clearwing Flying Fish.
 They were a gregarious small species of Flying Fish that clearly feed in large shoals as suddenly we could see a hundred or more erupt out of the water on either side of the boat.
+I noted about twelve hundred on this first crossing.
 They were the smallest Flying Fish maybe about six inches long, with a plain clear wing with a white trailing edge and no small fins on the body close to the tail.
-All these features were very similar to the Small Clearwing (Exocoetus volitans) that we saw in the tropical Atlantic from the Atlantic Odyssey.
-I noted about twelve hundred on this first crossing.
+All these features were very similar to the Small Clearwing (Exocoetus sp.) that we saw in the tropical Atlantic on the Atlantic Odyssey and West African Pelagic.
+However, there are two common species in the tropical Atlantic, Exocoetus volitans and Exocoetus obtusirostris, and both of these Exocoetus species occur within the Banda Sea.
+Exocoetus volitans can be distinguished from Exocoetus obtusirostris by having a less blunt snout and by the origin of the anal fin being at a location behind the origin of the dorsal fin.
+That isn't possible to see in any of my photos.

-Indonesian Clearwing Flying Fish: These small Clearwing Flying Fish were sometimes encountered in large shoals.
+Small Clearwing (Exocoetus sp.): These small Clearwing Flying Fish were sometimes encountered in large shoals.
 It was great to suddenly seen a hundred or so take to the air

-Indonesian Clearwing Flying Fish: Note the small size, clear wing with a white trailing edge and lack of small fins on the body close to the tail
+Small Clearwing (Exocoetus sp.): Note the small size, clear wing with a white trailing edge and lack of small fins on the body close to the tail

-Indonesian Clearwing Flying Fish: Another individual demonstrating some of the nice reflections the flat calm seas provided
+Small Clearwing (Exocoetus sp.): Another individual demonstrating some of the nice reflections the flat calm seas provided

-Indonesian Clearwing Flying Fish: They launch themselves out of the water, glide for many twenty or thirty metres, then reach the water.
-Often the smaller Indonesian Clearwing Flying Fish would re-enter the water, alternatively, they would kick again to travel a greater distance
+Small Clearwing (Exocoetus sp.): They launch themselves out of the water, glide for many twenty or thirty metres, then reach the water.
+Often these smaller Small Clearwings would re-enter the water, alternatively, they would kick again to travel a greater distance

-Indonesian Clearwing Flying Fish: Back into the air for another twenty metres, which would give them a good distance & probably safety from an underwater predator that could have spooked them
+Small Clearwing (Exocoetus sp.): Back into the air for another twenty metres, which would give them a good distance & probably safety from an underwater predator that could have spooked them

 The second species of Flying Fish were these Indonesian Large Flying Fish.
 They would erupt out of the water on their own or in small groups involves only a few individuals.
 They were noticeably larger than the Indonesian Clearwing Flying Fish and closer to twelve six inches long, with a plain darker wing with a white trailing edge and small fins on the body close to the tail.
 All these features were very similar to one of the larger Flying Fish, Four-winged Flying Fish (Hirundichthys affinis), that we saw in the tropical Atlantic from the Atlantic Odyssey.
 I photographed ten on this first crossing.